 “The Safe Housing Partnerships website will continuously provide up-to-date information and best practices,” says Peg Hacskaylo, CEO of the National Alliance for Safe Housing.
 “It will serve as the primary vehicle through which providers can request assistance and support in strengthening their work at this critical intersection.”

-Funded and supported by an unprecedented partnership between the U.S. Department of Health and Human Services, Department of Justice, and Department of Housing and Urban Development, this multi-year Consortium brings together national, state, and local organizations with deep expertise on housing and domestic violence in order to collaboratively build and strengthen technical assistance to both housing/homelessness providers and domestic violence service providers.
+Funded and supported by an unprecedented partnership between the U.S. Departments of Health and Human Services, Justice, and Housing and Urban Development, this multi-year Consortium brings together national, state, and local organizations with deep expertise on housing and domestic violence in order to collaboratively build and strengthen technical assistance to both housing and homelessness providers and domestic violence service providers.
 The Consortium aims to improve policies, identify promising practices, and strengthen collaborations necessary to improve housing options for survivors of domestic and sexual violence and their children in order to enhance safety, stability, and well-being.